 It is important to realise that premature ovarian insufficiency is different from menopause, though much is similar between the two and this is the reason that women consider them one and the same.
-Therefore, it becomes imperative to understand what premature ovarian insufficiency actually is and know all about is causes, symptoms and treatment.
+Therefore, it becomes imperative to understand what premature ovarian insufficiency actually is and know all about its causes, symptoms, and treatment.

 What is premature ovarian insufficiency?